Understanding the Fundamental Design Decisions of Retrieval-Augmented Generation Systems: Background

 \subsection{Generation Phase}

-The generation phase contains two components: the \textit{prompt generator} and the \textit{frozen LLM}.
-A straightforward implementation of the \textit{prompt generator} is to concatenate the documents and the query in a simple sequence, represented as \(<D_1, D_2, \dots, D_k, P>\).
+The generation phase comprises two components: the \textit{prompt generator} and the \textit{frozen LLM}.
+A straightforward implementation of the \textit{prompt generator} is to concatenate the documents and the query in a simple sequence, represented as $<D_1, D_2, \dots, D_k, P>$.

+Continuing the previous example, the prompt generator constructs the input by combining the retrieved context with the query.
+A simplified prompt might look like: \begin{quote} \textit{\textbf{Instruction:} You are a helpful assistant, given some potential documents and a question, you should first read the potential documents... \textbf{Documents:} [1] Pleiospilos is a genus of succulent flowering plants...
+[2] Pueraria is a genus of plants native to Asia... \textbf{Question:} Which is a flowering plant, Pueraria or Pleiospilos? \textbf{Answer:}} \end{quote} The \textit{frozen LLM} then processes this context to generate the correct answer: \textit{``Pleiospilos''}.

 Additionally, more sophisticated strategies may include applying various prompt techniques~\cite{CoT, chain-of-note, self-refine, least-to-most} to better align the prompt with the LLM's capabilities, or using iterative methods that involve multiple rounds of retrieval and generation~\cite{ir-cot, flare}.
 The \textit{frozen LLM} is an off-the-shelf LLM used without modification; therefore, this paper does not focus on it.